 But how can be determined if a drink stops autophagy?

-For this reason, there are three essential nutrient sensors in the human body.
+For this reason, the human body has three essential nutrient sensors.
 In short, they switch the autophagy process on and off:

 - Insulin: Sensitive to carbohydrates and proteins